GStreamer/gstreamer/markdown/tutorials/basic/time-management.md

 We get here approximately 10 times per second, a good enough refresh rate for our UI.
-We are going to print on screen the current media position, which we can learn be querying the pipeline.
+We are going to print on screen the current media position, which we can learn by querying the pipeline.
 This involves a few steps that will be shown in the next subsection, but, since position and duration are common enough queries, `GstElement` offers easier, ready-made alternatives: